Is Ruby on Rails dead? Not even close. Here is why it is still an excellent choice for your web development project.

 The rumors that Ruby on Rails is dead (or dying) are simply not true.
 The framework is still alive and well and is used by millions of developers worldwide.
 You can use it to build a wide variety of web applications.
 However, it is imperfect and faces challenges and criticisms regarding performance, scalability, and complexity.

 All in all, if you are looking for a framework to build your next website, Rails is still a great choice.
-It is a mature framework with a large and active community that is still being developed.
+And Golden Owl Solutions is here to assisst you A-Z.